gudqs7/ppocr-docker/PaddleOCR/doc/doc_en/inference_en.md

 **Note**: SAST post-processing locality aware NMS has two versions: Python and C++.
 The speed of C++ version is obviously faster than that of Python version.
 Due to the compilation version problem of NMS of C++ version, C++ version NMS will be called only in Python 3.5 environment, and python version NMS will be called in other cases.

 <a name="RECOGNITION_MODEL_INFERENCE"></a>
-## TEXT RECOGNITION MODEL INFERENCE
+## 3. Text Recognition Model Inference

 The following will introduce the lightweight Chinese recognition model inference, other CTC-based and Attention-based text recognition models inference.
 For Chinese text recognition, it is recommended to choose the recognition model based on CTC loss.
 In practice, it is also found that the result of the model based on Attention loss is not as good as the one based on CTC loss.
-In addition, if the characters dictionary is modified during training, make sure that you use the same characters set during inferencing.
+In addition, if the characters dictionary is modified during training, make sure that you use the same characters set during inference.
 Please check below for details.

 <a name="LIGHTWEIGHT_RECOGNITION"></a>
-### 1. LIGHTWEIGHT CHINESE TEXT RECOGNITION MODEL REFERENCE
+### 3.1 Lightweight Chinese Text Recognition Model Reference

 For lightweight Chinese recognition model inference, you can execute the following commands: